zeb-shopdagen-thumb

 For big companies, experimentation is crucial to stay alive, or better, to keep growing.
 A small startup or marketing team can implement this way of working to come to results more quickly.
 When things need to go fast, numbers need to be proven, growth needs to be established and proof for a B or C funding series needs to be provided, your marketing experiments show tangible evidence of success or failure.

-Five pitfalls of experimentation and A/B testing
+Five pitfalls of growth experimentation

 1️⃣ Forgetting you’re communicating with all kinds of humans.